Term and permanent life insurance

 - The premiums you pay generally stay the same throughout the term.

-- Your beneficiaries will receive a payout, also known as a death benefit, from the policy only if you die during the term of the policy.
+- Your beneficiaries will receive a payout (as long as premiums are paid as agreed), also known as a death benefit, from the policy only if you die during the term of the policy.

 - Once the term is up, your policy expires, and you must renew it or purchase a new one.
 Keep in mind, if you renew or purchase a new policy, your premium rates may likely increase.

-- Term life insurance can be a cost-effective, albeit temporary way to provide financial protection for loved ones.
+- Term life insurance can be a cost-effective way, albeit for a specific time period, to provide financial protection for loved ones.

-- Some term policies allow you to convert some or all of your coverage into a permanent policy within a specified time period.
+- Some term policies allow you to convert some or all of your coverage into a permanent policy within a specified time period without additional medical underwriting.

 Permanent (or cash value) life insurance provides coverage until death, as long as your premiums are paid on time.
 With this type of policy: